 On Saturday I messed up and missed a tour I was scheduled to be on.
 I was meant to be touring the Cabanal District which is said to be becoming the new hotspot in the city.
 But I read my itinerary wrong and missed it so I pretty much had a day to do my own thing.

 I headed back to Passion Bikes where I rented a bike for the day and went straight to the park.
-I was such a beautiful day and I loved joining the other cyclists as we effortlessly breezed through the park.
-Cycling is such a joy when you have nice weather, nice surrounds and a nice smooth path.
+It was such a beautiful day and I loved joining the other cyclists as we effortlessly breezed through the park.
+Cycling is such a joy when you have nice weather, nice surrounds, and a nice smooth path.

-I cycled to the which absolutely took my breath away.
+I cycled to the which absolutely took my breath away and should definitely feature in every guide to Valencia.

 I finally tore myself away and cycled to the beach.
 I actually got ridiculously lost on my way to the beach and spent a lot of time cycling around residential apartments.
 Looking back, I have no idea how or why I got so lost – but at least it was good exercise and makes up for all those spin classes I’ve missed.